-The Agency reports twelve individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, Community Development Block Grant Fund, and Section 8 Housing Program Fund, which are considered to be major funds.
-Data from the other nine governmental funds are combined into a single, aggregated presentation.
+The Agency reports nine individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, Community Development Block Grant Fund, Section 8 Housing Program Fund, and Home Ownership Made Easy ("HOME") Program Fund which are considered to be major funds.
+Data from the other five governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements in the Supplementary Information section of this report.

-The basic governmental fund financial statements can be found on pages 14-17 of this report.
+The basic governmental fund financial statements can be found on pages 13-16 of this report.

 Notes to the financial statements-The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 18-38 of this report.
+The notes to the financial statements can be found on pages 17-37 of this report.

-Other information-In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information concerning the Agency's other postemployment benefits and the Agency's net pension liability.
-Required supplementary information and a related note to the required supplementary information can be found on pages 39-42 of this report.
+Other information-In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information concerning the Agency's net pension liability and changes in the Agency's total other postemployment benefits ("OPEB") obligation.
+Required Supplementary Information and a related note to the required supplementary information can be found on pages 38-41 of this report.

-The combining statements referred to earlier in connection with the nonmajor governmental funds are presented immediately following the Required Supplementary Information in the Supplementary Information section of this report on pages 43-44.
+The combining statements referred to earlier in connection with the nonmajor governmental funds, as well as the Schedule of Agency's Investments, are presented immediately following the Required Supplementary Information in the Supplementary Information section of this report on pages 42-44.